 Story and photos by Jake Rose, photographer

-June 5, 2020 (La Mesa) -- The afternoon protests against police violence in La Mesa on Saturday afternoon started off entirely peaceful.
+June 5, 2020 (La Mesa) -- Afternoon protests against police violence in La Mesa on Saturday afternoon started off entirely peaceful.
 After the march on May 30, the crowd moved to the La Mesa Police Department parking lot, their final destination.
 The crowd advanced up the steps to the front door without incident and remained there chanting and cheering for about an hour, until someone in the crowd threw a small plastic water bottle towards the police guarding the building.

 The police immediately responded with tear gas and concussion grenades and the crowd dispersed across the parking lot.
 After a few minutes, the crowd slowly reconvened in front of the police station and began chanting, until again, a water bottle was thrown and the chaos repeated itself.